valantic/vue-template/README.md

 The `.editorconfig` file in the project root defines project defaults for your IDE like indent and type of line-breaks.
 Please make sure that your IDE is configured to read this file.
 Help and plugins can be found [here](http://editorconfig.org/#download).

+### .npmrc

+By default `npm` will install new packages with the version info prefix `^`, which means, that minor version updates can be installed automatically.
+Past projects have shown, that this behaviour can lead to problems, since minor updates are often not backwards compatible.
+Therefore we replace the prefix with `~` which by default only allows patch updates and therefore gives us less headache.
+The [config file](https://docs.npmjs.com/files/npmrc) is used automatically.

 ## Node.js

 ### Installing npm packages